 Bold, Angular Graphic Baby Bangs

-On the other end of the spectrum, graphic baby bangs are a full statement.
-Cut high and blunt with a sharp, clean edge, they frame the face like a piece of design and announce that the look is intentional.
+At the opposite extreme sits the graphic baby bang, a full statement rather than a subtle detail.
+Cut high and blunt with a sharp, clean edge, it frames the face like a piece of design and announces that the look is intentional.

 Who Pulls This Off

 This is the boldest mini fringe here, and it demands commitment.
-The blunt line shows every cowlick and needs a trim every couple of weeks to stay crisp.
+The blunt line shows every cowlick and needs a shaping visit on a two-week cycle to stay crisp.

-I cut these on confident clients with straight-to-wavy hair, since the edge has to lie flat to look sharp.
+This works best on smoother, flatter hair textures, since the edge has to lie flat to look sharp.
 It is not subtle, and that is the whole appeal.

 Baby bangs are the haircut clients agonize over for months and then never regret.
 The leap feels huge in the chair, but almost everyone tells me at their next visit that they wish they had done it sooner.